Azure/terraform-azurerm-caf-enterprise-scale/README.md

 ![Azure landing zones management architecture][TFAES-Management]

-The following resource types are deployed and managed by this module when the Management resources capabilities are enabled:
+The following resource types are deployed and managed by this module when the Management capabilities are enabled:

 |     | Azure Resource | Terraform Resource |
 | --- | -------------- | ------------------ |